 When you change the published version of a policy, a Sandbox version is created.
 The published version remains active until you publish the Sandbox version, at which time the Sandbox version becomes active as the new published version.
 All old versions are retained until you delete them.

-For information about publishing different versions of a policy, see Publishing Policies.
+For information about publishing different versions of a policy, see "Publishing Policies" on page 38.

 Policy Deployment

 The following sections provide information about deploying Disk Encryption policies to devices in your ZENworks Management Zone.